Hello-AndyJoe/Challenge-12-SQL-CompanyDB/README.md

 ## Contributions

-All Activities of Module 12 - SQL where used for reference in the creation of this application.
+All Activities of Module 12 - SQL were used for reference in the creation of this application.

 The [W3 Schools Javascipt Maps](https://www.w3schools.com/js/js_object_maps.asp) was reference in creating the mapping needed to have various table options selectable in the inquirer prompt.